microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgEntitlementManagementAccessPackageApplicablePolicyRequirement.md

 # Get-MgEntitlementManagementAccessPackageApplicablePolicyRequirement

 ## SYNOPSIS
-In Azure AD entitlement management, this action retrieves a list of accessPackageAssignmentRequestRequirements objects that the currently signed-in user can use to create an accessPackageAssignmentRequest.
+In Microsoft Entra entitlement management, this action retrieves a list of accessPackageAssignmentRequestRequirements objects that the currently signed-in user can use to create an accessPackageAssignmentRequest.
 Each requirement object corresponds to an access package assignment policy that the currently signed-in user is allowed to request an assignment for.
 This API is available in the following national cloud deployments.